Focus Area: Global Regulatory Engagement

-- January 2014 — Output of roundtable included a draft of detailed recommendations embodying the consensus of different stakeholders, including leading academicians, investigators, industry representatives and government officials who met on January 20 and 21, 2014 to discuss the proposals of Prof. Ranjit Roy Chaudhury’s Committee.
-This document also suggests additional issues that the Ministry of Health and Family Welfare, Government of India, may wish to reconsider when implementing the reforms involving clinical research regulations in India.
+- January 2014: Output of January 20 and 21, 2014, Roundtable included a draft of detailed recommendations embodying the consensus of different stakeholders, including leading academicians, investigators, industry representatives, and government officials.
+This document also suggested additional issues that the Ministry of Health and Family Welfare, Government of India, may wish to reconsider when implementing clinical research regulatory reform in India.

 - November/December 2014: Publications in Financial Express, Business Line, and Bloomberg BNA related to clinical trial regulations in India and proposed amendments to Drugs and Cosmetics Act.

 - October 2015: Meetings with regulators and thought leaders in Delhi, India

 - March 2016: Meetings with regulators, investigators, representatives of industry, academia, non-profit organizations and patient advocacy groups in Delhi and Mumbai, India

 - March 2017: Additional meetings with representatives in India

 - May 2017: Submitted comments on draft rules in India